 "Hysteria," with six singles, practically makes a Def Leppard greatest hits package moot.
 "Pyromania" containing "Photograph" is another strong choice as is "Adrenalize."
 If there's a desire for more the "Vault: Greatest Hits 1980-85" compilation delivers.

 "Rock Of Ages: The Definitive Collection" hit in '05.
 This set contains every song on the previously released "Vault," along with an entire second disc of album tracks.
 Surprisingly, or perhaps not, this collection proved massively popular.

 Sure, it's got to be a bit tiring to regurgitate the same hits show after show.
 But is playing somebody else's tunes really the solution?
 Band members have said that "Yeah!" shows Def Leppard's roots.
 The Kinks, Badfinger, Faces, T. Rex and Bowie songs are represented.
 When a band does one or two covers on an album it's a chance to reinvent or reinterpret.
 A whole album of covers smacks of desperation.
-Also, Def Leppard's renditions are a little too close to the originals to make anyone forget them.
+Also, Def Leppard's renditions are a little too close to the originals to be distinctive.